Staged Update

 Immutable Fields: Once created, the following UpdateRun spec fields cannot be modified:

-placementName: Target placement resource nameresourceSnapshotIndex: Resource version to deploystagedRolloutStrategyName: Strategy to execute
+placementName: Target placement resource nameresourceSnapshotIndex: Resource version to deploy (empty string if omitted)stagedRolloutStrategyName: Strategy to execute

 Strategy Limits: Each strategy can define a maximum of 31 stages to ensure reasonable execution times.